GYashwanthreddy/student-feedback-devops/README.md

-# student-feedback-devops
+# Student Feedback System

-simple project using devops CI/CD concept and front end
+A simple Flask app to collect and display feedback from students.